1. Skip to content

 This was certainly necessary since, despite their inexperience, the parliamentarians had to make decisions on very weighty matters.
 Since the future of all Germans was on the agenda, the West German government also became involved.

-Teams of advisers from the Federal Republic poured in to make sure that the legal process did not only comply with both German constitutions, but also took account of the wish of most GDR citizens for reunification with West Germany to happen as quickly as possible.
+Teams of advisers from the Federal Republic poured in to make sure the legal process not only complied with both German constitutions, but also took account of the wish of most GDR citizens for reunification with West Germany to happen as quickly as possible.

 De Maiziere also saw this as his primary obligation.

-In a government declaration, he summed up the sentiments felt in the GDR.
+In a government declaration, he summed up the sentiments felt in the GDR:

-"We are one people!"
+'We are one people!'

 Skip next section Explore more